columnflow/columnflow/docs/user_guide/structure.md

 the various occurences of the corresponding tasks.
 TODO: details? why needed?
 Only convenience?
 Or I/O?

-- {py:class}`~columnflow.tasks.cms.external.CreatePileUpWeights`: TODO
+There are also CMS-specialized tasks, like {py:class}`~columnflow.tasks.cms.external.CreatePileUpWeights`, which are described in the {ref}`CMS specializations section <cms_specializations_section>`.
+As a note, the CreatePileUpWeights task is interesting from a workflow point of view as it is an example of a task required through an object of the {py:class}`~columnflow.production.Producer` class.
+This behaviour can be observed in the {py:meth}`~columnflow.production.cms.pileup.pu_weight_requires` method.

-also, maybe interesting to have examples e.g. for the usage of the parameters for the 2d plots.
+TODO: maybe interesting to have examples e.g. for the usage of the parameters for the 2d plots.
 Maybe in the example section, or after the next subsection, such that all parameters are explained?
 If so, at least to be mentioned here.